oopsmonk/documentation/node-software/0.1/iri/how-to-guides/configure-iri.md

 - 990, 100

 In this scenario, the sum of `LOCAL_SNAPSHOTS_PRUNING_DELAY` + `LOCAL_SNAPSHOTS_DEPTH` is 50, 100.
-Therefore, the node will prune transactions that were confirmed by any milestone with an index lower than 940, 000 (990, 100 - 50,100).
+Therefore, the IOTA node will prune transactions that were confirmed by any milestone with an index lower than 940, 000 (990, 100 - 50,100).
 As a result all transactions between milestones 940, 000 and 990, 100 will be kept in the ledger.

 ## Do you want to create snapshot files as backups?